-The following is a listing of RHLL “Local” playing rules, which take precedence over the Official Little League rules.
+The following is a listing of Oakland County Intermediate League “Local” playing rules, which take precedence over the Official Little League rules.
 It is imperative that all managers and coaches become thoroughly familiar with both Local and Official Little League rules.

+Participation

+-The Oakland County Intermediate League was developed to allow our communities the opportunity to play more teams and reduce the need to play the same teams multiple times.
+Teams will still play a predominant local schedule but will also add games against other communities.
+This travel element will enhance the playing experience as well as add a new level of competition for all teams.

+-Rochester Hills Little League

+-Waterford Little League

+-Holly Little League

-Practices and Games
+Games

+1. Games will consist of (7) innings of play.
+Once an inning has started the top and bottom of the inning must be completed (unless the home team is in the lead).
+Upon completion of the 3rd out in the bottom half of an inning the following inning has automatically begun.

-1. Weekday games start at 6:30 PM.
+2. Weekday games start at 6:30 PM.

 Through May 17, no inning shall start after 1 hr 45 min, provided 4 innings have been completed (3½ if the home team leads).